kyledrake/coinpunk/docs/INSTALL.md

 **If your bitcoind crashes due to memory consumption**, try limiting your connections by adding `maxconnections=10`.
 Try further adjusting to 3 if you are still having issues.

-If you want to run Coinpunk in production rather than on testnet, uncomment `testnet=1`.
+If you want to run Coinpunk in production rather than on testnet, remove `testnet=1` from the config.
 Testnet emulates the production Bitcoin network, but does so in a way that you can't lose money.
 You can send money to your Coinpunk accounts using Bitcoin Testnet Faucets like [the Mojocoin Testnet3 Faucet](http://testnet.mojocoin.com/).
+I strongly recommend this mode for testing.

 Start bitcoind: